jasonshyang/jasonshyang.github.io/_posts/2025-02-01-build-a-concurrent-task-runner.md

 - `with_tasks` plugs in multiple tasks
 - `with_interval` sets the task running intervals

-The builder struct provides several default settings, as long as a `Runnable` task is provided, the caller can instantiate a `Context` by calling `build()`
+The builder struct provides several default settings for ease of use.
+As long as a `Runnable` task is provided, the caller can create a `Context` with the `ContextBuilder` by simply calling `with_task(task).build()`:
-- if `data` is not provided, a default value is created, wrapped in `Arc` and `RwLock`, and a pointer is returned to the caller after calling `build()`
+- if `data` is not provided, a default value will be created and wrapped in `Arc` and `RwLock`.
+A pointer will be returned to the caller after calling `build()` to be used for updating the data afterward.
-- `config` and `interval` both have default values
+- `config` and `interval` both have default values, so if not set, they will take the default value.

-The caller will get back an instance of `Context`, a `Receiver` for receiving the consolidated data, and a pointer to the shared data.
+The caller will get back an instance of `Context`, a `Receiver` for receiving the consolidated data, and a pointer to the shared data (this can be ignored if the `data` was provided while building the context).

-While this should cover majority of use case, the `Context` struct itself still provides a public `new` method mainly for use case where the consolidated data is required to be sent to a predefined channel.
+Note: while the builder here should cover majority of use cases, the `Context` struct itself still provides a public `new` method mainly for use case where the consolidated data is required to be sent to a predefined channel.

 ### `DataSet` struct